YEI UCAS free application guide for 2027 entry.

 Introduction

-• Please note: This guide is currently incomplete, and the website is undergoing major updates.
-Please forgive any typing errors or gaps in information.
-I plan to expand this guide significantly, including the addition of YouTube videos, and aim to complete it by September 2026, alongside a dedicated YouTube series.
-That said, it remains useful in its current form.
+Please note that this guide is still incomplete, and the website is currently undergoing major updates, so forgive any typing errors or missing information.
+I plan to expand this guide a lot further, including adding YouTube videos, and I hope to have it fully completed by September 2026.
+That said, it is still useful in its current form.

-Moreover, because the 2026 cycle hasn’t fully finished yet, I can’t fully complete this guide; I simply don’t have enough information from the full 2026 cycle (yet).
+Also, because the 2026 cycle has not fully finished yet, I cannot complete this guide properly, as I do not yet have enough information from the cycle.

-• The reason why the personal statement section often focuses on LSE is simple: LSE cares more than almost any university in the UK about your personal statement (even more than Oxford and Cambridge).
-So if your statement is LSE-calibre, you’ll usually be competitive for your other choices too, as long as your courses are similar.
+The reason this guide often focuses on LSE is because LSE cares more about the personal statement than almost any other university in the UK, arguably even more than Oxford and Cambridge.
+So if your statement is strong enough for LSE, it will usually be competitive for your other choices too, as long as the courses are similar.

-• Although there’s a focus on the social sciences, I’ve also included examples from STEM subjects and the humanities as well.
+Although there is a focus on the social sciences, I have also included examples from STEM subjects and the humanities.

 Founder’s note

-My cohort had to navigate UCAS’s new 2026 entry personal statement format, with three questions instead of one contentious piece of writing.
+My cohort had to navigate UCAS’s new 2026 entry personal statement format, which replaced one contentious piece of writing with three separate questions.
+In theory, these guided questions were meant to make the personal statement easier to write.

-However, in practice, it was confusing, not because writing became harder, but because there was very little to learn from.
-No real examples.
-No shared reference points.
-Just guesswork, mixed messages, and universities often giving contradictory advice.
+In practice, though, it was confusing, not because the writing itself became harder, but because there was so little to learn from.
+There were no proven examples, no real reference point, just guesswork based on outdated personal statements, mixed messages, and universities often giving contradictory advice.

-For example, my answers to Q1 and Q2 were so interlinked, but I had to separate them while still maintaining flow and staying within the word count.
+For example, my answers to Questions 1 and 2 were heavily linked, but I still had to split them up while keeping some sense of flow and staying within the word count.

-So for those applying in the 2027 cycle and beyond, I’ve compiled this Personal Statement Bank to make high-quality information free and accessible.
+And, of course, students from lower socioeconomic backgrounds, who often have less guidance and fewer opportunities, found this even harder to navigate.
+So, for those applying in the 2027 cycle and beyond, I’ve put together this Personal Statement Bank to make strong, high-quality information free and accessible.

-Every example included comes from an applicant who received an offer from a leading university, so you can see the level of clarity, reflection, and structure that genuinely works.
+Every example included comes from an applicant who received an offer from a leading university, so you can see the level of clarity, reflection, and structure that actually works.

-The personal statements in this bank do a strong job of showing the core qualities universities actually care about, which is why they’ve received offers to study at some of the best universities in the world.
+The personal statements in this bank do a strong job of showing the core qualities universities genuinely care about, which is why they helped secure offers from some of the best universities in the world.
 I hope you find them useful.

-If you’re applying for a course we don’t currently have examples for, feel free to reach out to YEI, as we might be able to connect you with someone who’s received an offer for your course.
+If you are applying for a course we do not currently have examples for, feel free to reach out to YEI, as we may be able to connect you with someone who received an offer for that course.

 Hanzallah Hanif